 The ‘catch’ with many Tesco Clubcard redemptions is that you often end up overpaying for the item in the first place.

 Whilst you can use vouchers at Pizza Express for 4 x face value, for example, there are so many discount deals available via their weekly emails or other sources that you can’t genuinely say that you are saving the full amount.
-We have done a lot of research on this over at our sister site Shopper Points.

 The best ‘genuine’ Clubcard redemptions include Goldsmiths and Eurotunnel (and Safestore, which has just ended) because these are places which rarely discount and where you can use unlimited quantities of Clubcard vouchers.